 Information on pupils, parents and guardians is held by the school to enable the teaching, registration and assessment of pupils as well as associated administrative duties.
-The information is stored and used as per the requirements of the Data Protection Act 1998 with South Lanarkshire Council defined as the data controller.
-The Council have established a data protection policy that applies to all of its schools.
-For more information please contact the school.
+The information is stored and used as per the requirements of the GDPR, with South Lanarkshire Council defined as the data controller.
+The Council have established a data protection policy that applies to all of its school.